 Below are NRC resources and tools.
 Click on the links to learn more.Mayor’s Office of Contract Services

 The Mayor’s Office of Management and Budget (OMB) partners with the NRC to support fiscal policy initiatives.
-The Administration has made investments in the sector totaling more than $600 million.
-The Fiscal Year 2020 Adopted Budget established an indirect cost rate funding initiative based on the City’s Cost Manual.
+The Administration has made investments in indirect costs, wage increases, model budgets and rate adjustments totaling more than $790 million per year by.

 The NRC leverages the HHS Accelerator technology platform to streamline, standardize, and digitize citywide business practices in an effort to make it easier to do business with the City of New York.

-PASSPort digitized the VENDEX process and centralized responsibility determinations, greatly reducing processing time and eliminating paper waste.
-The next phase of PASSPort will digitize the contract registration process, enabling providers to see the status of their contracts and track the steps to registration.
+PASSPort is saving providers time and effort by digitizing VENDEX disclosures, streamlining the HHS Prequalification application and centralizing contracting activity.
+Today, providers can see the status of their contracts and track the steps to registration.
 The NRC continues to serve as a valued partner of MOCS in the development and design of PASSPort.

 The City of New York Health and Human Services Cost Policies and Procedures Manual (“Cost Manual”) standardizes cost definitions and indirect cost rate policies to promote greater accessibility to City contracting.
-The FY20 Adopted Budget established an indirect cost rate funding initiative based on the Cost Manual.
+The FY20 Adopted Budget established an indirect cost rate funding initiative based on the Cost Manual which was funded at $94 million per year.
 The City of New York is the first big city in the United States to implement comprehensive cost definitions and claiming flexibility in health and human service contracts.

 The full policy and supporting documentation can be found here.